Enrico Albertosi: International career

 Albertosi was also an unused squad member in the 1962 World Cup in Chile under Ferrari, behind Lorenzo Buffon and Carlo Mattrel, and at the 1974 World Cup, behind his perceived career rival Dino Zoff, with whom he often faced competition for the Italy number 1 shirt due to the coaches' rotation policy.
 Albertosi was similarly an unused back-up goalkeeper behind Zoff at the 1968 European Football Championship, which Italy won on home soil, although he later managed to fight off competition from Zoff for a place in the starting line-up at the 1970 World Cup.
 He missed out on a place as Italy's third goalkeeper at the 1978 FIFA World Cup, however.
 In total, he played 34 times for the national team between 1961 and 1972.

 Style of play

-Albertosi was a physically strong, eccentric, whimsical, and athletic goalkeeper, with a hot temper; he is regarded as one of the greatest and most spectacular Italian goalkeepers of all time and one of the best of his generation, due to his outstanding technical and physical attributes.
-An extroverted footballer, he was an efficient yet creative goalkeeper, who was known in particular for his reactions, speed, agility, and ability to produce decisive, acrobatic and spectacular saves; however, in spite of his reputation, longevity, and general consistency, at times he was also criticised for his poor work-rate and mentality throughout his career, as well as his humorous, light-hearted and undisciplined character, which occasionally had a negative impact on the consistency of his performances.
+Albertosi was a physically strong and athletic goalkeeper who was known for his eccentric personality and occasionally fiery temperament.
+He is regarded as one of the leading Italian goalkeepers of his generation and has been included among the country's greatest goalkeepers by football commentators and historians.
+Renowned for his reflexes, speed, agility, and shot-stopping ability, he was particularly noted for producing acrobatic and decisive saves.
+Although widely praised for his technical ability, longevity, and consistency, he was at times criticised for lapses in concentration and discipline, with some observers suggesting that his light-hearted character occasionally affected the consistency of his performances.